gargvishesh/druid/docs/talaria/index.md

 At this time, queries execute using indexing service tasks, even for regular SELECT (non-INSERT) queries.
 At least two task slots per query are occupied while a query is running.
-In future releases, we expect to introduce a mechanism for running queries with Talaria outside of the indexing service.
+This behavior is subject to change in future releases.

 Key concepts for Talaria-based query execution: